Classification of thin Jordan schemes: Thin Jordan schemes

-\begin{prop} $(S,\diamond)$ is a Moufang loop. \end{prop} \begin{proof} A loop is Moufang iff it is simultaneously left and right Bol loop.
+\begin{prop} $(S,\diamond)$ is a Moufang loop. \end{prop} \begin{proof} A loop is Moufang iff it is simultaneously a left and right Bol loop.
 We start by showing that $(S,\diamond)$ is a left Bol loop.
-To this end we need to prove the validity of the identity
+To this end, we must prove the identity